lucaspere/rust_projects/sixty_challenge_days/day-1.md

 ### Understanding Ownership

 Ownership is an important technique to guarantee safe memory management in the Rust language.
 It prevents **_double free_** by the rule of dropping a value in final of its scope.
 Another bug is **_data race_** which occurs when two variables can mutate the same value.
 Ownership prevents this by not allowing two variables carrying multiple mutable references to the same value.
 The rule is: that one immutable value can have multiple references, but a mutable value can only have one mutable reference.
 Ownership also prevents the bug **_Dangling references_** at compile time checking if a variable is trying to get a reference from a value that has already dropped.
-The GC in JavaScript handles this automatically in the background by checking periodically if a variable is referenced by others.
+The GC in JavaScript handles this automatically in the background by checking periodically if a variable is referenced by any others.

 ### Exercise 1: Transfer of Ownership